tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 -> imguipanelmanager:		a mini dock panel layout.
 Basically it uses imguitoolbar and optionally assigns an ImGui Window to some buttons.
 Please see main2.cpp for an extensive example on how to use it.
 -> imguitabwindow:			-> a self-partitioning ImGui::Window with TabLabels that can be dragged around.
 It's used in the central window of main2.cpp.
 							-> this addon also provides ImGui::TabLabels(...), for adding generic tabs in normal imgui windows.
--> imguidock.h/cpp:			Lumix Engine's docking system [from: https://github.com/nem0/LumixEngine/blob/master/src/editor/imgui/imgui_dock.h].
+-> imguidock:				Lumix Engine's docking system [from: https://github.com/nem0/LumixEngine/blob/master/src/editor/imgui/imgui_dock.h].
 -> imguivariouscontrols:	a series of minor widgets, such as:
 							-> ProgressBar.
 							-> PopupMenuSimple	(a fast, single column, scrollable, popup menu).